Al3x-G/GM-RockClimbing/README.md

 ### Strategy Tradeoffs

 #### Strategy Criteria
  - To decide what features the website should have for its users.
 I created a [table](#strategy-table) and listed 14 main criteria.
-Then following UX strategy I came up with a solution on what were the most important and which could be traded off.
+Then following UX strategy, I came up with a solution on what were the most important and which could be traded off.
  - The strategy used was to give each of the criteria a score; the first being importance; how crucial is this for the user?
 The second being viability/feasibility, how realistic is it that we implement this for the user?
  - The following table shows the results of this strategy.